Onlygideon/lyricslab/README.md

-# lyricslab
+# LyricsLab

-This is a responsive and designed web music lyrics app
+This is a responsive and designed web music lyrics finder app built using Html5, Css3, Javascript and lyrics.ovh api